osquery/osquery/docs/wiki/deployment/yara.md

 +-------------------------+--------------+-------+-----------+---------+---------+---------+------+-----------+
 ```

-Use of `enable_yara_sigurl` also protects the YARA rules from disclosure in osquery's results and logs.
-To restore
+YARA rule strings are omitted from output by default, to prevent disclosure in osquery's results and logs.
+To include
-the default output that includes the YARA rules in the `sigrule` column, set the `disable_yara_string_private` flag.
+the YARA rules in the `sigrule` column, set the `enable_yara_string` flag to `true`.

 #### Allowed Domains